iescandon/tailwind-css-101/README.md

 - **`config()`**: This function allows you to access and modify any part of the `tailwind.config.js` file, such as the list of available classes, the prefixes used for variants, or the paths for custom plugins.
 ```
-// use value in CSS
+// use value - CSS
 .btn-primary {
   background-color: config('theme.colors.blue.500');
 }